Chris Barnes (musician): Six Feet Under

 Barnes' departure from Cannibal Corpse allowed him to devote his full attention to the band Six Feet Under, which had been his side project since 1993.
 The group initially featured members from Obituary.
 The group's first album Haunted was released in 1995.
 The group's second album Warpath was released in 1997.
 The group's third album Maximum Violence was released in 1999.
 The group's fourth album Graveyard Classics was released in 2000.
 They released True Carnage in 2001.
 They released Double Dead in 2002.
 Bringer of Blood was released in 2003.
 In 2005, Six Feet Under released 13, their sixth full-length album, produced by Barnes.
 In the same year, Six Feet Under released A Decade in the Grave, a box set highlighting the previous ten years of Six Feet Under.

-Barnes joined the Finnish death metal band Torture Killer in fall 2005.
-Barnes appeared on the band's second album Swarm!, which was released on February 24, 2006.
-However, he left the band in January 2008.

 Six Feet Under released the album Commandment on April 17, 2007.

 On November 11, 2008, Six Feet Under released another album, Death Rituals.
 It saw the band returning to Morrisound Studios in Tampa, Florida, with Chris Carroll producing and mixing by Toby Wright (Slayer, Korn, In Flames, Fear Factory, etc.) and the return of old friend Bill Metoyer, who recorded the band's album Warpath, who helped out with recording of the drums.

-On January 16, 2009, a message appeared on Six Feet Under's website saying "Just wanted to let all of our fans know that we are currently in the studio working on Graveyard Classics 3.
-We are about 60% finished with tracking.
-Everything is going great and we are having a lot of fun laying these new songs down. more info and track listing to come!!"

 In November 2011, Rob Arnold and Matt DeVries posted statements saying they had left Chimaira to play in Six Feet Under full-time.
 However, in 2012, DeVries moved on to Fear Factory, replacing longtime bass guitarist Byron Stroud.
 The vacant position was subsequently filled by the ex-Brain Drill 7-string bass guitarist, Jeff Hughell.

 The band's ninth studio album, Undead, was released on May 22, 2012.
 Rob Arnold was later replaced by Ola Englund.
 The band stated that Arnold would remain a central writing partner and collaborator on future Six Feet Under releases.

 Six Feet Under's tenth album Unborn was released on March 19, 2013, and their eleventh record Crypt of the Devil was released May 5, 2015.
 Nightmares of the Decomposed followed in 2020.
 Killing for Revenge followed in 2024.

+On March 11, 2026, the band announced their fifteenth album, Next to Die, set for release on April 24.
+They also released the lead single from the album, "Unmistakable Smell of Death".
+This was followed on April 6 by the release of the second single, "Mutilated Corpse In The Woods".